root-project/root/documentation/users-guide/Threads.md

 #### Deferred

-Set by `TThread::SetCancelDeferred()` (default): When the user knows safe places in his code where a thread can be canceled without risk for the rest of the system, he can define these points by invoking **`TThread`**`::CancelPoint()`.
+Set by `TThread::SetCancelDeferred()` (default): When the user knows safe places in their code where a thread can be canceled without risk for the rest of the system, they can define these points by invoking **`TThread`**`::CancelPoint()`.
 Then, if a thread is canceled, the cancellation is deferred up to the call of **`TThread`**`::CancelPoint()` and then the thread is canceled safely.